C-Spydo/tubenotes/README.md

-# ZetaAI API
+# StockyAI API
-AI Chatbot demonstrating multi-turn dialogues
+AI Chatbot demonstrating the use of Retrieval-Augmented Generation (RAG)

 ## How to start
-run `git clone https://github.com/Naomi-Inyang/zetaAI-api.git` in the directory to be used
+run `(https://github.com/C-Spydo/stockyai.git)` in the directory to be used

 ## Install dependencies
 Install dependencies using `pip install -r requirements.txt`, preferably in a virtual enviroment